jonlpersson/ed-latimore/site/_posts/2020-08-31-ed-latimore-quotes-about-sobriety.md

 Fail because you didn’t work hard enough — not because you got a DUI.
 Lose friends because you’re an asshole — not a sloppy drunk.
 Have control over your life — even over the mistakes.

-## Inspirational quotes from "The alcohol detox diet I used to get sober"
+## Inspirational quotes from “The alcohol detox diet I used to get sober”

 The most difficult thing to change isn’t your alcohol consumption, drug abuse, or negative emotions.
 The hardest thing to change is your mindset, perspective, and habits.